goauthentik/authentik/web/README.md

 # authentik WebUI

 This is the default UI for the authentik server.
-The documentation is going to be a little sparse for awhile, but at least let's get started.
+The documentation is going to be a little sparse for a while, but at least let's get started.

 # The Theory of the authentik UI